 - 1 cup (2 sticks) unsalted butter, softened

 - 1 cup packed light brown sugar

 - 1/2 – 3/4 of a bag (11-ounce) white chocolate chips

-Cover with plastic wrap and refrigerate for approximately 1 hour.
-When ready to bake, preheat oven to 350.
-Drop dough by the teaspoonful onto an ungreased baking sheet and bake for about 10-11 minutes… but to be honest, don’t even set the oven timer.
-Just watch the cookies.
-When they brown on the top, they are done.
+- Cover with plastic wrap and refrigerate for approximately 1 hour.
+When ready to bake, preheat oven to 350°F. Drop dough by the teaspoonful onto an ungreased baking sheet and bake for about 10-11 minutes, until light golden brown.

 - Cook Time: 10 minutes